 The council reserves the right to reject any application to be a good cause.
-If the Council rejects your application to be recognised as a good cause and you wish to have this decision reviewed you can write to the Council’s Portfolio Holder for Concession and Community Support who will review the decision.
+If the Council rejects your application to be recognised as a good cause and you wish to have this decision reviewed you can write to the Council’s Portfolio Holder for Democracy, Strategy and Partnerships who will review the decision.

 Once approved on the platform, you will receive:

 - Your own webpage on the Rushmoor Community Lottery website - with no set-up fees.
 You can edit your logo and description

 - You will get 50p from every paid ticket supporting your cause that is entered into a weekly draw